septillion-git/QC2Control/README.md

   quickCharge.setVoltage(12);
 }
 ```
 **Please note**, delay() here is just used to demonstrate.
 Better not to stop the complete program with delay()'s.

+If you can, place the call to begin() (or setVoltage()) at the end of the setup().
+The handshake needs a fixed time but that already starts when the QC 2.0 source (and thus the Arduino) is turned on.
+So by doing begin() last you can do stuff while waiting.

 ## Full documentation
 Full documentation of all the methods of this library can be found inside the library located in `QC2Control\doc`.
 Just open `QC2Control\doc\index.html` to see all methods of FadeLed.